-The year 2023 is here and growth strategies are being scrutinized and finalized.
+The new year is here and growth strategies are being scrutinized and finalized.
 The process of analyzing, planning, testing tactical execution plans and preparing for industry headwinds are resource-intensive activities, with little room for miscalculation.

 It’s important to spend time now on these four areas of creating a growth strategy to ensure your time later is spent refining, versus starting from scratch.